kayserifserif/kayserifserif.place/index.md

 Hi!
 I'm Katherine.

-I love integrating art, design, and technology.
+I'm a **creative technologist** aspiring to get involved in fields such as **data storytelling/journalism** or **interactive exhibition/experience design**, especially for **social good** or **public humanities**.

-This means anything from **computational art** to **data storytelling**, to **user interface and experience design**, to **human&ndash;computer interaction**.
+Hailing from Hong Kong, with roots in Shanghai, I'm currently a second-year Media Arts + Practice student in the School of Cinematic Arts at the University of Southern California in Los Angeles, where we study and make critical new media.
+At USC, I'm also minoring in computer programming and linguistics, two fields that inspire and inform my creative work.

-On the design side, I'm a huge typography nerd, and I've worked on projects involving graphic design, information design, print design, film and animation, branding, and marketing.
-On the technology side, I enjoy working as a creative coder in Processing (the arts-oriented programming language), as a front-end web designer/developer in HTML/CSS and JavaScript, as a developer in Python, Java, and C++, and as a data scientist in R.
+I love making imaginative and thoughtful media that engages people, tells stories, and explores ideas in interesting ways.
+To do this, I've worked as a designer and developer on a wide variety of projects.
+Creatively, I've had experience in graphic design, information design, print design, film and animation, 3D, branding, and marketing.
+Technically, I enjoy working as a computational artist in Processing, as a front-end web designer/developer in <abbr>HTML/CSS</abbr> and JavaScript, as a developer in Python, Java, and C++, and as a data scientist and visualiser in R.

-Aside from the technical skills, I'm passionate about accessibility, language, the environment, and science communication.
+Aside from that, I'm also passionate about accessibility, urbanism, environmentalism, internet culture, and science communication.

-Take a look at my [résumé](/resume/yang-katherine-resume-201903.pdf) <span class="fileInfo">(pdf, 80 kb)</span> to see what I've done!
+Take a look at my [résumé](/resume/yang-katherine-resume-201911.pdf) <span class="fileInfo">(pdf, 80 kb)</span> and my portfolio to explore my work so far!